checklist/checklist-support/docs/mobile/checklist/sort-filter.md

 ## Hide Subtasks
 To focus on the big picture you can hide any subtasks on the checklist.

 When the Hide subtasks option is checked, subtasks are not shown.
-Click on it again to uncheck and show them.
+Click on the option again to uncheck and show subtasks.